 LGBTQ RESOURCES - YOUTH AFFAIRS RESOURCE GUIDE

-Big Brother Big Sisters Atlanta work with volunteers, parents and families to create one-to-one mentoring relationships that defend, inspire and empower the potential that lives within every kid.
+Big Brothers Big Sisters Atlanta works with volunteers, parents and families to create one-to-one mentoring relationships that defend, inspire and empower the potential that lives within every kid.

 Just Us is a youth empowerment program that meets weekly for high school students who identify somewhere on the LGBTQ+ spectrum.